troutscoper/chungus-box/README.md

 # App Stack

+All of my applications are containerized using [Docker](https://www.docker.com/).
+My Docker visualization app of choice is [Portainer](https://www.portainer.io/).

+As far as home dashboards, there are tons of options depending on the amount of customization you want, and how comfortable you are with config files.
+Personally, I like GUI editing of the dashboard, so I use [Homarr](https://homarr.dev/).
+The main disadvantage of Homarr is how memory intensive it is.
+My dashboard eats up around 700MB of RAM, but the rest of my stack doesn't need a lot of memory to function.
+Keep that in mind if you plan on running any applications that require more RAM, or if you have a smaller amount available on your system.

 For the media side of things specifically I use the following apps.

 - [Jellyfin](https://jellyfin.org/) - Final Media Viewer